 How does the skin age?

-Skin health and the maintenance of skin health involves numerous strategic molecules and processes.
+Skin health and the maintenance of skin health involves numerous strategic cells and processes.
 Our skin is at its best while we are still children.
 Up to the age of 10 years skin can be defined as being smooth, even in colour, firm, tight, well moisturised, tolerant and the process of skin cell repair and regeneration is regular.
-There is no sebum production, no inflammation, no dryness and no sensitivity.
+There is no sebum (oil) production, no inflammation, no dryness and no sensitivity.
 During our teenage years skin health begins to deteriorate and function becomes altered.
 Our skin starts to produce sebum, becomes inflamed, and as a result we start to develop irregular textures and enlarged pores, acne, uneven skin colour, and a dull appearance.

 Elastin forms a unique relationship with collagen and provides the skin with its elastic properties.
 With age the amount of elastin reduces and its interaction with collagen is compromised.
 Skin becomes lax and loose.
 It tends to sag.
 Excessive sun exposure and smoking can worsen this process significantly.

 Hyaluronic acid is found in large quantities in healthy skin.
 It is responsible for carrying large numbers of water molecules and provide skin with hydration and gives it a plump and soft feel.
 With ageing levels of hyaluronic acid reduce and skin can dry out and become sallow and dull.
-As is the case with collagen and elastin, the process of ageing and reduction of hyaluronic acid is significantly accelerated by excessive sun exposure and smoking.
+As is the case with collagen and elastin, the process of ageing and reduction of hyaluronic acid is significantly worsened by excessive sun exposure and smoking.

 Regions of volume loss can be addressed using dermal fillers.
 Injections of hyaluronic acid into the deep fat compartment can go a long way to restoring a youthful appearance.
 The ultimate natural filler is, of course, your own fat and fat transfer provides the best long term solution to volume loss.